 Popularity isn’t everything, but it’s always there, needling away, whispering in your ear from the shadows.
 Back in 2004, a younger, a less socially confident me was working on Populismaz, a show at Vilnius Contemporary Art Museum.
 As part of our installation, Henry VIII’s Wives, the artist collaborative group I worked in, had commissioned an organ pipe to be made.
 The part of the story that holds the most meaning for me is what happened between the formation of ideas and the presentation of said organ pipe.
 One of the last traditional organ makers was located in a rural part of Lithuania for the job.
 His workshop was in the middle of an empty paddock, surrounded by empty paddocks, surrounded by nothing for miles around, surrounded by Lithuania.
 The scaffolding on which he tested his pipes was a full-scale cathedral organ made of wood which sat at the centre of the building.
 The rest of the house had been built around it; because there was no way you were going to fit half a cathedral in the front door later on.
-At some point, a wooden cathedral organ stood alone in that field, the centre of rural black hole.
+At some point, a wooden cathedral organ stood alone in that field, the centre of a rural black hole.
 I dream of it sometimes, in that paralysed state between sleeping and waking.

 Powered by a boxed fan, the finished organ pipe was 20 feet long, but to create the specific note that we wanted, the air had to double back, meaning the length needed to create the requested ‘brown sound’ was 40 feet.
 The brown sound is -8hz, too low to be audible to the human ear, but deep enough to be felt in the guts.
 It would inspire many a desperate rush to the washrooms; hence it’s nickname and infamy.
 Once the fan was switched on, the effect was immediate.
 If you walked the length of the pipe, you could follow its wavelength.
 A step here and you would feel fine at its crest; another couple of steps on and your stomach tied itself up in knots in the trough of the wave.
 Step on again, and the sickness faded.
 Yet straddling both crest and trough seemed remarkably pedestrian.
 It’s something we all do every day.